 Saahas, established in 2001 in Bangalore, helps society to convert waste into resources.
 It focuses on building capacities of public institutions like the Municipal Corporation, as well as supporting progressive policies around waste management.

-Currently, Saahas converts seven tonnes of waste every day in Bangalore into a range of resources.
-However, Bangalore generates 4,000 tonnes of waste every day.
-The organization’s plan is to work with all stakeholders to bridge this gap.
-Since 2013, Saahas has also started operations in Chennai.
+Currently, Saahas converts seven tons of waste every day in Bangalore into a range of resources.
+However, Bangalore generates 4,000 tons of waste every day.
+The organization’s plan is to work with all stakeholders to bridge this gap as quickly as possible.

-- Tetra Pak Collection and Recycling: Saahas has an ongoing programme with Tetra Pak India Pvt Ltd and other stakeholders for educating consumers about collection and recycling of post-consumer cartons.
-Saahas has introduced collection boxes in apartments, schools and corporate offices for used carton collection.
-In addition, Saahas has linked up with various scrap dealers and waste retrievers.
+Collection & Recycling: Saahas is building reverse logistic networks where they facilitate recycling of E-waste and Tetra Pak cartons.
+They have introduced collection boxes in apartments, schools and corporate offices for used carton collection.
+In addition, Saahas have linked up with various scrap dealers and waste retrievers.
 They also collect factory waste from different corporates.
 All this material is diverted from landfill and dump sites into recycling.
 This has also become an added source of income for waste retrievers and scrap dealers.

 Saahas was awarded the Indian Circular Economy Award by Federation of Indian Chambers of Commerce & Industry (FICCI) in 2019 for the notable contributions been brought by the NGO.

 All the essential information on an NGO